 Q: Can all 12 PDCM codes be conducted telephonically?

-A: Due to the pandemic, BCBSM allows all 12 PDCM codes to be conducted via telephone or virtual (via secure video conferencing).
+A: Yes, BCBSM allows all 12 PDCM codes to be conducted via telephone or virtual (via secure video conferencing).
 Although, not always possible, in-person or secured video conferencing is the preferred.
 If a patient is unable or does not want to return to office; this information should be clearly documented within the medical record.

 Q: Can care management services be rendered via secure video conferencing with a submission of the 12 PDCM codes?